 Slits were made on the outside wall at the lowest point of circular arcs to create open rain gutter.
 As a result, it could be enjoyable to see rain flow through the gutters, and despite the abundance of pine leaves, these do not block the gutters.

 Direct sunlight alters the space in the church in different ways creating the perfect environment for prayers.
 After the service, it becomes a space for a small number of people, and one to two or three rays of sunlight shine throughout the afternoon.

 The passages of the Bible are read and heard in mass.
 It is inappropriate for the Bible and people to be exposed to direct sunlight during service.
 Indirect light is appropriate for service.
 The space was designed to receive indirect light during services from 10:30 a.m. to 12:00 a.m.

 Only one thin ray of direct sunlight shines through the chapel when the hymn is sung towards the end of service

-Relief tiles about the creation showing motifs of the hand of God during the six-day Genesis were introduced in the north-south walls under the six roofs.
+Relief tiles about the creation showing motifs of God’s hand during the six-day Genesis were introduced in the north-south walls under the six roofs.
 Unbaked tiles were engraved with original pictures from the Genesis and baked one by one.
 The color of the tiles is a semi-transparent light blue inspired by the morning haze.
 The pictures of the six days were slightly different in design depending on orientation.
-Finding pictures not only in the chapel but also in various rooms including the rest room, kid’s room, and pastor’s room added to the enjoyment.
+Finding pictures in the chapel and various rooms, including the restroom, kid’s room, and pastor’s room, added to the enjoyment.